 - Variety of off-pavement routes, including rides on the Great Divide mountain bike route

-We prepare family-style meals specifically for endurance athletes, with an emphasis on lean proteins, leafy greens, root veggies and plenty of flavorful side dishes.
+We prepare delicious meals specifically for endurance athletes, with an emphasis on lean proteins, leafy greens, root veggies and plenty of flavorful side dishes.
 We work directly with the local community to source regional ingredients whenever possible, which our chefs use to create diverse, interesting dishes inspired from around the world.
 You can count on us to take care of breakfast, lunch and dinner.
 We are sure to accommodate all dietary preferences and restrictions.

 Nestled in the heart of the Seeley Swan Valley just 45 minutes away from Missoula, the historic Double Arrow Lodge is the home base for our adventure on two wheels.
 The rustic-yet-luxurious lodge, which was built in 1929, has the feel of a bed and breakfast but with the amenities of a resort.
 Enjoy waking up to picturesque mountain and forest views as we take off on our daily rides.